TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/contact-us.md

 ___

 ## Directions and Parking
 TUBRIC is located on Temple University’s main campus, in the basement floor of Weiss Hall, at the intersection of 13th St. and Cecil B. Moore Avenue (B50 Weiss Hall, 1701 N. 13th St., Philadelphia, PA, 19122).
-[Temple University Main Campus Map](https://www.temple.edu/maps-and-directions).
+[Temple University Main Campus Map](https://www.temple.edu/maps-and-directions). **_Parking: Hourly paid parking is available in the Cecil B. Moore Lot (Lot #9), immediately adjacent to Weiss Hall in between 12th and 13th St. After parking, use kiosk to enter your space number and pay._**

 ![Weiss Hall]({{site.baseurl}}/media/parkingcecilbmooreview.png){:.responsive-img .img-right}
 There are two ways to enter the building in order to access the center: